+Section 153.194 STREETS AND OTHER PUBLIC FACILITIES.
-A. Transit facility or an easement for bus pullout if on a mass transit route.
-Developments that are proposed on the same site as, or adjacent to, an existing or planned transit stop as designated in an adopted transportation or transit plan, shall provide the following transit access and supportive improvements consistent with the adopted plan and in coordination with the transit service provider:

-1. Reasonably direct pedestrian connections between the transit stop and primary entrances of the buildings on site.
-For the purpose of this Section, "reasonably direct" means a route that does not deviate unnecessarily from a straight line or a route that does not involve a significant amount of out-of-direction travel for users.

-2. The primary entrance of the building closest to the street where the transit stop is located is oriented to that street.

-3. A transit passenger landing pad that is ADA-accessible.

-4. An easement or dedication for a passenger shelter or bench if such an improvement is identified in an adopted plan.

-5. Lighting at the transit stop.

-6. Other improvements identified in an adopted plan.
+- (AA) Transit Access and Supportive Improvements.
+Retail, office, industrial, and institutional developments that are proposed adjacent to an existing or planned transit stop, as designated in an adopted transportation or transit plan, shall provide the following transit access and supportive facilities in coordination with the transit service provider: - (1) Reasonably direct pedestrian connections between the transit stop and primary entrances of the buildings on site.
+For the purpose of this Section, "reasonably direct" means a route that does not deviate unnecessarily from a straight line or a route that does not involve a significant amount of out-of-direction travel for users. - (2) The primary entrance of the building closest to the street where the transit stop is located that is oriented to that street. - (3) A transit passenger landing pad that is ADA-accessible. - (4) An easement or dedication for a passenger shelter or bench if such an improvement is identified in an adopted plan. - (5) Lighting at the transit stop. - (6) Other improvements identified in an adopted plan.

-402.4 Transportation Improvements Subject to Administrative Review

-The following transportation improvements may be approved by the Planning Director in all zones under the Administrative Review procedures in Section 903.4, subject to compliance with the criteria in Section 402.7 and other requirements of this Section:

-F. Transit stop improvements, consistent with an adopted transit plan.